GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/solutions.rst

    showpars ../playdata/N20160102S0270.fits stackFrames

    ...
-   reject_method        'varclip'            Pixel rejection method Allowed values:
+   reject_method        'sigclip'            Pixel rejection method Allowed values:
+       none	no rejection
        minmax	reject highest and lowest pixels
-       none	no rejection
+       sigclip	reject pixels based on scatter
-       varclip	reject pixels based on variance array sigclip	reject pixels based on scatter
+       varclip	reject pixels based on variance array ...
-   ...

 The ``reject_method`` is the answer.
-It can be set to ``minmax``, to ``none``, to ``varclip`` (currently the default), or to ``sigclip``.
+It can be set to ``minmax``, to ``none``, to ``varclip``, or to ``sigclip`` (currently the default).

 Solutions to the Explore data exercises